 - 1999-2000: Materials Science Instructor at Wentworth Institute of Technology, Boston, MA

 - 1986-1998: Staff Engineer at Institute of Physics, University of Sao Paulo, Brazil

 Expertise and Research Interests

-Virginia offers support to Foundry users and staff on scanning and transmission electron microscopy imaging and spectroscopic techniques for the study of inorganic, organic, and biological nanostructures.
-Also, Virginia helps users with surface analysis by XPS.
+Virginia offers support to Foundry users and staff on scanning and transmission electron microscopy imaging and spectroscopic techniques and surface analysis by XPS and UPS for the study of inorganic, organic and biological nanostructures.